Team and Contact

 Editor

-Aurelio Corneo studied law with a specialization in international and EU law at Freie Universität Berlin and Universitá Bocconi, Milan.
-Currently, he is a student assistant with the Berlin-Potsdam Research Group “The International Rule of Law – Rise or Decline”.
-During his studies, he participated at the Philip C. Jessup International Law Moot Court.
-His interests include the theory of international law, international dispute settlement and international economic law.
+Aurelio is a research fellow and doctoral candidate at the chair of public and international law of Humboldt-University Berlin.
+Previously, he was a junior legal officer at the German Federal Ministry of Justice.
+He studied law with a specialization in international and EU law at Freie Universität Berlin and Universitá Bocconi, Milan.
+During his studies, he was a student research assistant with the Berlin-Potsdam Research Group “The International Rule of Law – Rise or Decline” and participated at the Philip C. Jessup International Law Moot Court.
+His interests include general international law and its theory, international dispute settlement, international economic law and foreign relations law.

 Editor